elephantscale/HI-labs/mr-billing-itemized/README.txt

 STEP 4)
 we will run this jar file
-  $ hadoop jar a.jar  hi.mr.ItemizedBilling   billing/in/sample.txt   billing/out
+  $ hadoop jar a.jar  hi.mr.ItemizedBilling   <your name>/billing/in/sample.txt   <your name>/billing/out

-Note : if you get an error saying output directory exists, just give it a different output dir  (e.g.  billing/out-5)
+Note : if you get an error saying output directory exists, just give it a different output dir  (e.g.  <your name>/billing/out-5)

 STEP 5)
 Once the mr job is done, inspect the output file:
-  $ hadoop  dfs -cat billing/out/part-r-00000
+  $ hadoop  dfs -cat <your name>/billing/out/part-r-00000
 or
 Browse HDFS file system  navigate to '/user/<your user name>/billing/out'  dir (see ../lab-notes.txt for detailed instructions)